 North Central College also has a reciprocal borrowing agreement with the College of DuPage (COD).
 To borrow materials, COD students must present an Illinois driver´s license, a current registration schedule, and fill out a Courtesy Borrower Card application.
 COD faculty and staff must present a current COD identification card to borrow materials.
 COD Community Borrower patrons are not eligible for an Oesterle Library Courtesy Borrower card.
 COD patrons may borrow all materials that normally circulate to community borrowers, with a three item limit.
 Courtesy Borrower Cards issued to COD patrons are valid only until the end of the current COD term, but patrons may reapply each term.

 Due to limited space and staff, items cannot be retrieved from the collection or held for patrons.

-Patrons may renew Oesterle Library materials up to a maximum of three renewals.
+Patrons may renew most Oesterle Library materials up to a maximum of three renewals.
+Faculty and Administrative Staff are allowed a maximum of six renewals.
+Media materials are not eligible for renewal.
 Patrons are encouraged to renew materials online using the "My Account" feature of CardinalCat.
 For assistance in renewing Oesterle Library materials, patrons may contact the Information Services Desk at 637-5700.

-Interlibrary loan materials not requested via I-Share may be renewed by contacting the Interlibrary Loan and Reference Assistant by telephone (637-5705), or in person, between the hours of 8:00 a.m. and 4:30 p.m., Monday through Friday.
+Renewals of non-I-Share interlibrary loan materials may be requested via the patron's ILLiad account or by contacting the Interlibrary Loan and Reference Assistant by telephone (637-5705), or in person, between the hours of 8:00 a.m. and 4:30 p.m., Monday through Friday.